 In 2014, the industry was valued at $7-billion and that figure should consistently increase over the next five years.
 Warehouse and transportation management systems have shown the most recent interest in mobile software due to a need for flexibility and unpredictable fuel prices.
 WMS and TMS are projected to lead the growth through 2020.
 Retail, manufacturing, banking, energy, healthcare and telecommunication companies are all expected to embrace mobile supply chain solutions in the near future, with retail and manufacturing leading the pack.

 The use of mobile devices in the industry is just another sign of an increasingly mobile world.
 TechTarget credited the growth of mobile supply chain solutions to the proliferation of handheld computing devices in the consumer market.

 Warehouse workers and delivery drivers prefer working with equipment and software similar to the kinds they use in their personal lives.
 Tablets are fast replacing laptops as the preferred office computing device and workers want to message management on the same phone they use to communicate with all of their contacts.

 The increased adoption of mobile devices has improved the capabilities of business solutions.
 There used to be only a few options for inventory automated data collection options for inventory management, but now warehouse workers can report item location and movement using phones, tablets, barcode scanners and voice technology options.
 Employees can use the mobile device of their choice if the company works with the right software partner.

-RFgen Software provides enterprise mobility software solutions that provide validated connectivity to multiple types of ERP systems including SAP, Oracle SCM Cloud, Oracle E-Business Suite, JD Edwards and SAP.
-In a white paper published titled "Adopting Enterprise Mobility in the Supply Chain," RFgen discusses how companies can move their supply chain operations from paper-based processes to barcode scanners, tablets and/or other mobile devices.
+RFgen Software provides enterprise mobility software solutions that provide validated connectivity to major ERP systems including SAP, Oracle SCM Cloud, Oracle E-Business Suite, JD Edwards and Deltek Costpoint In a white paper published titled “Adopting Enterprise Mobility in the Supply Chain,” RFgen discusses how companies can move their supply chain operations from paper-based processes to barcode scanners, tablets and/or other mobile devices.